Your Best Lead From Last Month? Someone Else Closed Them.

 Here's a quick diagnostic.
 If three or more of these sound familiar, you've got a prioritization problem:

-• Response times vary wildly.
-Hot leads wait days while tire-kickers get same-day calls because someone happened to see the email first.
+- Response times vary greatly.
+Hot leads are contacted after days, while tire-kickers get same-day calls because someone happened to see the email first.

-• You find out deals went cold weeks after it happened.
-The prospect already signed with someone else by the time you notice.
+- You discover the deals have gone cold weeks after they happened.
+The prospect has already signed with someone else by the time you notice.

-• Your best reps seem to "cherry-pick" the good leads.
-They've developed their own informal scoring system.
-The other reps are left with scraps.
+- Your top reps appear to "cherry-pick" the best leads.
+They've created their own informal scoring system.
+The other reps are left with the leftovers.

-• Forecasting is basically guessing.
-You can't predict which leads will convert because you don't really know what makes a lead convert.
+- Forecasting is essentially guessing.
+You can't predict which leads will convert because you don't truly understand what causes a lead to convert.

 A Confession